ewels/hemnet-commuter/README.md

 If you are running Hemnet Commuter anywhere where another (potentially malicious) user could get to it, you should change the database credentials.
 Make a copy of `app/config_defaults.ini` called `app/config.ini` and save them there (this file will be ignored by git).

+See the readme from the LAMP docker image for more details: [mattrayner/docker-lamp](https://github.com/mattrayner/docker-lamp#mysql-databases).

 ### Google Maps & TravelTime

 Hemnet Commuter uses the Google Maps API to fetch travel times between houses and your commute locations.